2022 Fall Chinese Placement/Proficiency Exam information will be announced soon.

 Q4: What is the format of the written exam?
 Does the exam require handwriting?

 The written exam consists of multiple-choice questions, composition, and translation.
 Students are asked to input by typing for the composition and by handwriting Chinese characters for the translation.
 You will take a photo and upload your translation answers to Canvas.

 Click on the two links below to know more about Canvas quizzes.

 Q5: Is the exam in simplified or traditional characters?
 How do I register for the exam?

 Students who learned the simplified form in school should sign up for the simplified character version of the exam.
 Students who learned the traditional form should sign up for the traditional character version exam.
-For students who have attended a Chinese high school in which the instruction language is Chinese, you may register for the shortened version of the exam.
+For students who have attended a Chinese junior or senior high school in which the instruction language is Chinese, you may register for the shortened version of the exam.

 - Simplified Character Versionwww.tinyurl.com/chineseplacementexam2021S